jaceva/cs105-cache/cache_lesson.md

 - A new entry is created and the data and memory address are collected
 - Hint at replacement policy by saying for now the cache entries will be replaced using either FIFO or random.

+With cache in the memory hierarchy, each data request by the processor will first go to the cache.

 ### Checkpoints
 **CP1**